simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_09_variables_and_data.md

 # 📊 Module 09: Variables and Data
 *Duration: 2.5 hours | Labs: 3* | Difficulty: 🟡 Intermediate*
 ---

 ### 🎯 Learning Objectives
 By the end of this module, you will be able to:
-- ✅ Master input variables with advanced types and validation
+- ✅ Master input variables with advanced types and validation for Jamf Pro resources
-- ✅ Use variable definition files and environment variables
+- ✅ Use variable definition files and environment variables in Jamf Pro configurations
 - ✅ Understand variable precedence and loading order
-- ✅ Create and use output values effectively
+- ✅ Create and use output values effectively for Jamf Pro resource integration
-- ✅ Work with local values for computed expressions
+- ✅ Work with local values for computed expressions in device management
-- ✅ Use data sources to query existing infrastructure
+- ✅ Use data sources to query existing Jamf Pro infrastructure
-- ✅ Implement variable validation and sensitive handling
+- ✅ Implement variable validation and sensitive handling for API credentials
-- ✅ Reference named values across configurations
+- ✅ Reference named values across Jamf Pro configurations

 ### 📚 Topics Covered

 #### 📥 Input Variables

-Input variables serve as **parameters** for Terraform configurations, making them flexible and reusable across different environments.
+Input variables serve as **parameters** for Terraform configurations, making them flexible and reusable across different Jamf Pro environments.

 **🎯 Variable Declaration Syntax:**
 ```hcl